 Participate in motivational interview (mandatory)

-Sign your study contract with Kaunas University of Technology
+Sign your learning agreement with Kaunas University of Technology

 (Passport or ID is required, as well as originals or apostilled/notarized copies of diplomas).